The Data Privacy Landscape is changing… possibly for the better!

 One part of a marketer’s professional schema which is perhaps benefitting from changes in how our clients and customers view sharing data is social media.

-Increasingly intricate patterns can be found in data provided by Meta Business Suite, LinkedIn, and Twitter Analytics services.
-A social media advertising marketing strategy optimised to use behaviour and engagement data related to specific demographics can be used to build audiences and target specific groups and demographics for ads and content.
+Increasingly intricate patterns can be found in data provided by Meta Business Suite, LinkedIn, and Twitter Analytics.
+A social media advertising marketing strategy optimised with behaviour and engagement data can identify and build audiences.
+This allows for the targeting of specific groups and demographics for ads and content.

 What is Third-Party Data?